Skip Navigation

 The Hagler Institute for Advanced Study is proud to announce the John Rogers/Yonggang Huang Medal.
 This is an annual award for the best collaborative research paper by a Hagler Fellow with a Texas A&M student among the co-authors.

 Dr. Rogers is a member of the National Academies of Science, Engineering, and Medicine, and Dr. Huang is a member of the National Academies of Science and Engineering.
-Rogers and Huang have both received awards and recognitions for their collaborative work from numerous organizations including American Academy of Arts and Sciences, American Society of Mechanical Engineers, Guggenheim Foundation, National Academy of Engineering, National Academy of Sciences, and Society of Engineering Sciences.
-In addition, Rogers has received recognitions from American Association for Advances in Functional Materials, American Association for Clinical Chemistry, American Association for the Advancement of Science, American Chemical Society, American Institute for Medical and Biological Engineering, American Physical Society, Franklin Institute, Institute of Electrical and Electronics Engineers, Lemelson-MIT Prize, MacArthur Foundation, Materials Research Society, National Academy of Medicine, the Order of Lincoln, Sigma Xi, and Western Society of Engineers, while Huang has been recognized by Accademia Nazionale dei Lincei (Italy), Alexander von Humboldt Foundation (Germany), American Society of Civil Engineers, International Union of Theoretical and Applied Mechanics, Royal Society (London), and Royal Society of Canada.
+Rogers and Huang have both received awards and recognitions for their collaborative work from numerous organizations including the American Academy of Arts and Sciences, American Society of Mechanical Engineers, Guggenheim Foundation, National Academy of Engineering, National Academy of Sciences, and Society of Engineering Sciences.
+In addition, Rogers has received recognitions from the American Association for Advances in Functional Materials, American Association for Clinical Chemistry, American Association for the Advancement of Science, American Chemical Society, American Institute for Medical and Biological Engineering, American Physical Society, Franklin Institute, Institute of Electrical and Electronics Engineers, Lemelson-MIT Prize, MacArthur Foundation, Materials Research Society, National Academy of Medicine, The Order of Lincoln, Sigma Xi, and Western Society of Engineers, while Huang has been recognized by Accademia Nazionale dei Lincei (Italy), Alexander von Humboldt Foundation (Germany), American Society of Civil Engineers, International Union of Theoretical and Applied Mechanics, Royal Society (London), and Royal Society of Canada.

 Eligibility